sosise/sosise-docs/documentation/http-client.md

         id: 13,
         name: 'Max',
     },
-    // In case of 404 error, null will be returned as response.data
+    // In case of a 404 error, null will be returned as response.data
     returnInCaseOfStatusCodes: {
         404: null
     },